Scooby-Doo Meets the Boo Brothers: Plot

-Shaggy discovers that his uncle Colonel Beauregard has died and left him his country estate, Beauregard Manor, a Southern plantation.
-He, along with Scooby and Scrappy, head for the estate in order to claim Shaggy's inheritance.
+Shaggy discovers that his uncle Colonel Beauregard has died and has left him his country estate, Beauregard Manor, a Southern plantation.
+Shaggy, along with Scooby and Scrappy, head for the estate in order to claim Shaggy's inheritance.
 Before they can get there, they meet Sheriff Rufus Buzby, who warns them about the estate being haunted and that they should return home.
-Before he can fully convince them, he receives a call from dispatch, notifying him that a circus train has derailed, resulting in a circus ape escaping.
+Before he can fully convince them, however, Sheriff Buzby receives a call from dispatch, notifying him that a circus train has derailed, resulting in a circus ape escaping.
 Shaggy, Scooby and Scrappy continue driving down an increasingly spooky road which passes through the family cemetery.
 Along the way, they encounter a Headless Horseman, a ghost wolf, and the alleged ghost of the Colonel who orders them to leave or else.

 Having finally arrived at Beauregard Manor, Shaggy, Scooby and Scrappy meet the late Colonel's creepy manservant Farquard, who tells them that a vast fortune in jewels is hidden somewhere on the estate, which he believes is rightfully his and that Shaggy has no business there.
-Initially Shaggy wants to leave, but before they can do that, his truck apparently sinks into quicksand, forcing him, Scooby and Scrappy to spend the night there.
-With ghosts haunting the place, Scrappy has the idea to call a group of ghost exterminators called The Boo Brothers.
-Surprisingly, the exterminators—Meako, Freako, and Shreako—are themselves ghosts styled after The Three Stooges, who proceed to hunt down the ghosts that are haunting the estate, with little success.
-In addition, Shaggy meets Sadie Mae Scroggins and her shotgun-toting older brother Billy Bob Scroggins whose family has an old feud with the Beauregard family.
+Having already been spooked one too many times, Shaggy, Scooby and Scrappy attempt to immediately leave.
+However, Shaggy's truck apparently sinks into quicksand, forcing he, Scooby and Scrappy to spend the night there.
+With ghosts haunting the place, Scrappy has the idea to call a group of ghost exterminators called "The Boo Brothers".
+Surprisingly, the exterminators—Meako, Freako, and Shreako—are themselves ghosts styled after The Three Stooges, who proceed to hunt down the ghosts that are haunting the estate, with little to no success.
+In addition, Shaggy meets Sadie Mae Scroggins and her shotgun-toting older brother Billy Bob Scroggins, whose family has an old feud with the Beauregard family.
 After learning that Shaggy is related to the colonel, Sadie falls in love with him and Billy Bob wants to shoot him.

-After things calm down a little, Shaggy, Scooby and Scrappy decide to go to the kitchen to eat something, only to find proof that the famous fortune in jewels is real when they find a diamond ring and a letter from the late Colonel with a clue to a treasure hunt.
-Intrigued by that very first clue, the gang decides to hunt down the rest of the jewels much to Farquard's chagrin and that of Sheriff Buzby, who drops by to provide a warning about the gorilla that escaped from the wrecked circus train and was seen headed towards the Beauregard estate.
+Later in the night, after things calm down a little, Shaggy, Scooby and Scrappy decide to go into the kitchen to eat something, only to find proof that the famous fortune in jewels is actually real when they find a diamond ring and a letter from the late Colonel with a clue to a treasure hunt.
+Intrigued by the clue, the gang decides to hunt down the rest of the jewels, much to Farquard's chagrin and that of Sheriff Buzby, who drops by to provide a warning about the gorilla that escaped from the wrecked circus train and was seen headed towards the Beauregard estate.
 The Sheriff is seemingly skeptical about the jewels' existence.